M17-Project/M17_spec/pages/02.part-1/05.application-layer/docs.md

 This application requires Stream Mode.

-The Voice only Data type indicator specifies voice data encoded at 3200 bps using Codec 2.
+The Voice only data type indicator ($10_2$) specifies voice data encoded at 3200 bps using Codec 2.
+The Voice and Data data type indicator ($11_2) specifies voice data encoded at 1600 bps using Codec 2, the remaining 1600 bytes can be used for arbitrary data.

 #### Encryption Types